 In response to the continued need for assistance, IMHC submitted an application to the Federal Emergency Management Agency (FEMA) and Substance Abuse and Mental Health Services Administration (SAMHSA) for an Immediate Services Program grant.
 IMHC was awarded the grant to provide services on a face-to-face basis for those most affected by the flood in Iroquois and Livingston Counties.
 The grant allowed for funding of six (6) persons to contact residents with materials and wellness checks.
 The end result was contact made to 1,287 households.

 IMHC collaborates with Iroquois County Court System and all neighboring circuit courts.

 IMHC is in close contact with local school districts including Iroquois Unit # 9, Iroquois West Unit # 10, Donovan Unit # 3, and Milford consolidated District # 280.
 Guidance counselors within each of the 6 community unit school districts have consulted with parents and referred students to IMHC for issues that need to be addressed by a professional counselor.
-IMHC presents programs to students and teachers on such issues as bullying, cutting, and substance abuse.
-A recent invitation was received by the Substance Abuse Director to present information to junior high students to coincide with Red Ribbon Week, a national week of promoting drug, alcohol, tobacco, and violence prevention.
+IMHC presents programs to students and teachers on such issues as bullying, cutting, and substance use disorder.

 Community Use of IMHC’s Facility